Langley Mill Academy is part of Djanogly Learning Trust.

 Computing KKPDReligious Education KKPDBritish Sign Language KKPD

-Curriculum Overview: Discrete subjects & learning through questions
+Curriculum Overview: Discrete subjects & learning through enquiry

-We recognise that tenuous links between subjects can undermine the integrity of disciplines; therefore we have chosen to teach all subjects discretely, whilst also recognising opportunities for meaningful connections, for example in the development of British Values when studying Ancient Greece:
+We recognise that tenuous links between subjects can undermine the integrity of disciplines; therefore we have chosen to teach all subjects discretely, whilst also recognising opportunities for meaningful connections.
+For history and geography we have developed our own units so that we can plan for opportunities to utilise the local area and museums.

 We have planned and mapped sequences of lessons from our Key Knowledge Progression Documents (KKPD) which ensure knowledge to be learnt is sequenced and progressive throughout Years 3 -6.
-All subjects ae discretely taught ad timetabled weekly, except for History & Geography which are taught through an enquiry approach.
+All subjects are discretely taught and timetabled weekly, except for History & Geography which are taught through an enquiry approach across terms.

 Year 3 Curriculum Overview Year 4 Curriculum Overview